 Depending on your business model, you may want a podcast hosting service that supports integrated ads, or even provides native monetization features.
 Look into all the possible monetization options and terms closely before making a decision.

 Sometimes the cheapest option isn’t the best.
 Don’t forget to take into account renew and overage costs as well as the introductory or base rate.
 Moving a podcast to a new platform is possible, but it takes time and can result in your podcast being taken temporarily off air as connections are lost between different distributors.

 For more information about all the major podcasting hosts, check out my top 10 best podcast hosting platforms.

 Frequently Asked Questions about Podcasting

 There has never been a better time to start a podcast.
 The industry is taking off, and a number of hosting and editing services are now available to help novice podcasters produce exceptional episodes with minimal technical know-how.
-Make 2022 the year you start a podcast, and get ahead of the curve with a new and exciting way to showcase your expertise, gain followers, and – potentially – monetize your knowledge.
+Make this the year you start a podcast, and get ahead of the curve with a new and exciting way to showcase your expertise, gain followers, and – potentially – monetize your knowledge.

 Table of Contents